 We loved watching their courtship displays when birds clack their beaks, raise bills skyward and fan their tails.

 Albatrosses lay one egg in the nest made of mud and guano.
 This tall pillar later is occupied by a fluffy chick.

 Falkland islands without a doubt is a great place for bird photographers.
 With about 227 species of birds around there is always some action around.

-More information about wildlife photography and interesting images about our trip to the Falkland islands you can find in our blog.
+More information about travel arrangements and wildlife photography in the Falkland islands you can find in our blog.

 If you have any queries or would like to leave a comment for our guestbook, please drop as an e-mail.
 We are always happy to hear from you.